Combat Medic Civilian Jobs after Military Service

 Combat Medic Military Job Description

 A combat medic will usually deploy to provide emergency care on the battlefield and evaluate injured personnel.
-They may also work at treatment facilities behind the lines or at military installations around the world.
+They may also work at treatment facilities behind the lines or at military installations worldwide.
 With the training and care they give while in the military, transitioning to a civilian medical career makes a lot of sense.
 Here are a few options to consider after working as a combat medic or in a similar job in the military.

 RELATED: